 If you have gas appliances in your home and detect an unpleasant odor like rotten eggs or sulfur, don’t ignore it!
 It could signal a gas leak with possible consequences that can be insidious, dangerous and sometimes lethal.
 Although natural gas is a generally safe, clean-burning and efficient fuel source, smelling a leak can indicate such potential dangers to your family as fire, explosions and poisoning.
 Be prudent and follow our guidelines at the first whiff of a problem.

-Wherever you livein East Texas from Corsicana and on out to Tyler, Lindale & Mineola, Rub-A-Dub Plumbing is here for you!
+Wherever you live in East Texas Rub-A-Dub Plumbing is here for you!
 We deliver protection from the dangers of a gas leak as well as services and guidance on how to avoid them and respond if you smell one.
 Our customers can have total faith in our capabilities as we are fully licensed, insured, and trained.
 We’ll also be sure to explain our services to you in terms you can understand.

 The sulfuric odor that resembles rotten eggs is added to odorless natural gas as a safety precaution.
 Think of the smell as an alarm that announces potential danger.
 Gas that’s not fully burned and ventilated can also create poisonous carbon dioxide.
 If you detect the leaking gas odor in your home: